 To use auto configuration, add lines similar to the following to each time consumer's ntp.conf file:

-To configure the setup in this scenario using auto configuration:
+To use auto configuration to configure the setup in this scenario:

 Configure Server1 to obtain time from the common time provider in the client-server mode and make this the preferred time provider by adding a line similar to the following to Server1's ntp.conf file: